AdS/CFT Correspondence with a 3D Black Hole Simulator: The model

-where the massless Dirac spinor in two spacetime dimensions decomposes as $\psi_\text{2D} =\big[\phi(t,r),-\phi(t,r)\big]^T/\sqrt{2}$.
-The representation of \eqref{eq:2Dirac1} on a square lattice is obtained by discretising the spatial position with a lattice constant $a$ (we fix $a=1$) and approximating the spatial derivatives with central differences $\partial_r \phi(r) \approx [\phi(r_{j+1})-\phi(r_{j-1})]/2$ \cite{SSH1979,Goldstone1981,Jackiw:1981aa,yang_simulating_2020,pedernales_dirac_2018}.
-This is followed by substituing $\phi=\hat{f}$ where $\{\hat{f}_i,\hat{f}_j^\dagger\}=\delta_{ij}$ and using Heisenberg equation of motion $i\partial_t \hat{f}_j =[\hat{f}_j,\mathcal{H}]$.
-In the low energy limit where $\phi$ is smooth and for slowly varying functions $F(r)$, the resulting lattice system is described by free fermions on a two-dimensional square lattice with nearest neighbouring hopping \be \mathcal{H}=\frac{1}{4}\sum_{\langle i,j \rangle}F_i \left(\hat{f}_{i}^\dagger \hat{f}_{j} + {\rm h.c}\right), \ee where $F_i$ is the value of $F(r)$ with $r$ the polar distance of the vertex $i$ of the square lattice.
-By taking $F$ to be position-dependent we can encode the spacetime geometry \eqref{eq:metric} of a black hole.
-As we demonstrate in the following, this simulation can faithfully describe static and dynamic properties of Dirac fermions in the presence of a black hole geometry.
-In particular, we are interested in the physics of the black hole horizon, taken to be at large radius, where \eqref{eq:2Dirac0} is valid.
-We note that this equation holds for any spacetime dimension $d+1\geq 3$.
-Thus, we expect that these results can be generalised to higher dimensions.

-In \eqref{eq:metric} space and time are exchanged when $F(r)$ goes from positive to negative, corresponding to moving from outside to inside the black hole.
+The representation of \eqref{eq:2Dirac1} on a square lattice is obtained by discretizing the spatial position with a lattice constant $a$ (we fix $a=1$) and approximating the spatial derivatives with central differences.
+This is followed by substituting $\phi=\hat{f}$ where $\{\hat{f}_i,\hat{f}_j^\dagger\}=\delta_{ij}$ and using Heisenberg equation of motion $i\partial_t \hat{f}_j =[\hat{f}_j,\mathcal{H}]$, see Appendix \ref{app:dirac}.
+In the low energy limit where $\phi$ is smooth and for slowly varying functions $F(r)$, the resulting lattice system can be described by free fermions on a two-dimensional square lattice with nearest neighboring hopping \be \mathcal{H}=-\frac{1}{4}\sum_{\langle i,j \rangle}F_i \left(\hat{f}_{i}^\dagger \hat{f}_{j} + {\rm h.c}\right), \ee where $F_i$ is the value of $F(r)$ with $r$ the polar distance of the vertex $i$ of the square lattice.
+The black hole geometry dictates that $F(r)$ in \eqref{eq:metric} turns from positive to negative as $r$ moves from outside to inside the black hole.
 The horizon is positioned at $r_h$ where $F(r_h)=0$.
-In the lattice representation \eqref{eq:Ham} the couplings never become zero everywhere around the circle with radius $r_h$ due to the lattice nature of the model.
-Nevertheless, the transition from positive to negative values of $F_i$ encodes the black hole spacetime geometry.
-Hence, our system can be split into three parts: the inner region denoted by $\mathcal{B}$, i.e., the black hole, the outer region $\mathcal{A}$ and the event horizon that bridges these regions.
+Due to the lattice nature of the simulator \eqref{eq:Ham} we can choose the couplings $F_i$ to never become zero everywhere around the circle with radius $r_h$.
+Nevertheless, the transition from positive to negative values of $F_i$ faithfully encodes the black hole spacetime geometry.
+As we demonstrate in the following, this simulator can faithfully describe the properties of Dirac fermions near a black hole horizon, taken to be at a large radius, where \eqref{eq:2Dirac0} is valid.

-{\bf \em Hawking temperature:--} The most celebrated quantum property of black holes is that quantum fluctuations escape their gravitational attraction.
-These fluctuations are witnessed outside the black hole as thermal radiation with temperature $T_H$ that depends on the geometrical characteristics of the black hole, as Hawking famously predicted in 1974 \cite{hawking_black_1974}.
-We now demonstrate that the fermionic lattice \eqref{eq:Ham} accurately describes 3D Dirac fermions in black hole geometry by determining the temperature of the escaped radiation.